Introducing camdl: engineering rigor for stochastic compartmental modeling

 - Read the documentation/vignettes. vsbuffalo.github.io/camdl-docs walks through everything above with executable examples; Getting Started is the entry point.

-IDM also has prior art in this genre: CMS , a Lisp-like S-expression DSL for compartmental models with several excellent backend solver implementations.
+IDM also has prior art in this genre: CMS , a cool Lisp-like S-expression DSL for compartmental models with several excellent backend solver implementations.
 I came across it only after starting camdl, so it didn’t shape the design — but it’s the closest in-house precedent and worth knowing about. ↩︎

 Though I do miss the sweet, sweet payoff that comes after a week of head-bashing over a numerical underflow, a sign error in the gradient, or a fixed-point iteration that won’t converge — when you finally find the one missing log-sum-exp and the traces snap into agreement with the analytic solution.
 AI-assisted work does, honestly, trade some of that away. ↩︎